VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: Benchmark

 \subsection{Data Collection}

-Unlike other benchmarks for evaluating hallucinations in video understanding that rely on manually collected videos, our data collection pipeline is semi-automated (Fig.~\ref{fig:pipeline_benchmark2}).
-By using video pairs as single data units, our approach is distinct from existing hallucination benchmarks.
+Unlike other benchmarks for evaluating hallucinations in video understanding that rely on manually collected videos, our data collection pipeline is semi-automated (Figure~\ref{fig:pipeline_benchmark2}).
 To create the \vidhalluc~benchmark, we apply this pipeline to existing video description datasets, including ActivityNet \cite{activitynet}, YouCook2~\cite{youcook2}, and VALOR32K~\cite{valor}.
-See Appendix for implementation details.
+In contrast to existing approaches, which typically use individual videos, our method treats video pairs as the primary data units.
 Below, we outline the key stages of our data collection process, including filtering for semantic and visual similarity, performing quality checks, conducting human validation, and generating hallucination-specific questions.
+For implementation details, please refer to the Supplementary Material.

-\textbf{Semantic and Visual Similarity Filtering.} To identify potential hallucination pairs, we measure semantic similarity with CLIP/SigLIP by applying average pooling to the features, while visual similarity was calculated using DINOv2 through a similar pooling method.
+\textbf{Semantic and Visual Similarity Filtering.} To identify potential hallucination pairs, we measure semantic similarity using CLIP/SigLIP and visual similarity with DINOv2.
+For semantic similarity, we apply average pooling to the features of CLIP/SigLIP, while DINOv2 uses a similar pooling method to calculate visual similarity.
 Video pairs scoring above the semantic threshold $\lambda_\text{sem}$ with CLIP/SigLIP but below the visual threshold $\lambda_\text{vis}$ with DINOv2 are flagged as hallucination candidates.
-These pairs highlight cases where models may rely excessively on semantic cues, leading to potential misinterpretations of visually unique content.
-We employ CLIP/SigLIP and DINOv2 for their complementary capabilities: CLIP/SigLIP, trained on the cosine similarity between visual and textual projections, captures deep contextual representations and thematic elements in videos, while DINOv2, trained with a self-supervised objective, discerns visual resemblance.
-This approach also effectively tests the model’s sensitivity to subtle visual variations, such as changes in actions or objects, that might go unnoticed in single-video evaluations~\cite{mmvp}. $\lambda_{\text{sem}}$ and $\lambda_{\text{vis}}$ are determined as 0.9 and 0.6, respectively.
+These pairs highlight cases where models may over-rely on semantic cues, leading to potential misinterpretations of visually unique content.
+We use CLIP/SigLIP and DINOv2 for their complementary strengths: CLIP/SigLIP, trained on the cosine similarity between visual and textual projections, captures deep contextual relationships and thematic elements, while DINOv2, trained with a self-supervised objective, focuses on visual resemblance.
+This method also tests the model’s sensitivity to subtle visual differences that might be overlooked in single-video evaluations~\cite{mmvp}. $\lambda_{\text{sem}}$ and $\lambda_{\text{vis}}$ are set to 0.9 and 0.6, respectively.